Alan Busenitz: Cincinnati Reds

 On December 27, 2022, Busenitz signed a minor league contract with an invitation to spring training with the Cincinnati Reds.
 He was assigned to the Triple-A Louisville Bats to begin the 2023 season, where he recorded a 1.80 ERA with 13 strikeouts and 3 saves across 15 appearances.
 On May 14, 2023, Busenitz's contract was selected to the active roster.
 In 5 games for Cincinnati, he registered a 3.60 ERA with 3 strikeouts in 5 innings of work.
 On September 1, Busenitz was designated for assignment.
 He cleared waivers and was sent outright to Triple–A Louisville on September 4.
 On October 1, the Reds selected Busenitz back to the major league roster.
 He struck out two in two perfect innings against the St. Louis Cardinals in Cincinnati's final game of the year.
 On October 9, Busenitz was removed from the 40–man roster and sent outright to Triple–A Louisville.
 He elected free agency on October 12.

 On January 3, 2024, Busenitz re–signed with the Reds organization on a minor league contract.
 In 40 games for Louisville, he compiled a 5–2 record and 3.93 ERA with 51 strikeouts over 55 innings pitched.
 On August 23, the Reds selected Busenitz's contract, adding him to their active roster.
 He allowed 4 runs (3 earned) in one inning pitched and was designated for assignment the following day.
 Busenitz cleared waivers and was sent outright to Louisville on August 29.
 On September 20, Busenitz was added back to the major league roster.
 After two more outings, he was designated for assignment on September 22.
 Busenitz cleared waivers and was sent outright to Louisville on September 24.

-On October 28, Buesnitz re-signed with the Reds on a minor league contract for the 2025 season.
-He elected free agency on November 6.
+On October 28, 2024, Busenitz re-signed with the Reds organization on a minor league contract.
+He made 18 appearances for Louisville in 2025, but struggled to a 2-3 record and 6.75 ERA with 21 strikeouts and one save across 25 1/3 innings pitched.
+Busenitz elected free agency following the season on November 6, 2025.